dnlmsr/dnlmsr.github.io/content/cv.md

 ---
 ## 🙋🏼‍♂️ Who am I

-Hi, I'm Daniele, I'm a 22 year old guy based in Trentino, Italy.
-I work as an embedded software developer in [ewo](http://www.ewo.com) where my daily work consists of firmware development for smart street lights, but also software development for the production and configuration of the smart nodes (you can find more info in the [work section](#work-ewo)).
+Hi, I'm Daniele, I'm a 23 year old guy based in Trentino, Italy.
+I work as a firmware developer in [ewo](http://www.ewo.com) where my daily work consists of firmware development for smart street lights, but also software development for the production and configuration of the smart nodes (you can find more info in the [work section](#work-ewo)).

 In my free time, you can find me running in the mountains, growing new